A few boxes of jello, evaporated milk and water are all you need to make this colorful and delicious holiday rainbow jello salad for a crowd!

 Whoa…that’s a LOT of jello!
 Yep, you got that right.
-This rainbow jello salad has been taking it’s place at most of our Thanksgiving meals for the past 30+ years.
-It could feed a small village.
+This Rainbow Jello Salad has been taking it’s place at most of our Thanksgiving and/or holiday events for the past 30+ years.
+This colorful, delicious salad could feed a small village, and it sure is pretty!

-I was given this recipe by a sweet woman named Mary Alice about 35 years ago, after seeing and tasting it when she brought it to a church potluck (don’t a large amount of unique recipes come from church potlucks?).
+I was given this rainbow jello salad recipe by a sweet woman named Mary Alice Brannon about 35 years ago.
+I saw and tasted it for the first time when she brought it to a church potluck (don’t a large amount of unique recipes come from church potlucks?).
+This jello salad was so unique, I asked her for the recipe, and she gave it to me.
+Now I’ve been making this salad for over 30+ years!
+It’s practically become a tradition at our holiday gatherings!

 - 1 can evaporated milk (13 oz.)